Pharmacogenomics from your existing DNA data

 Why do you analyze 19 genes instead of thousands of risk scores?+

 Different tools answer different questions.
-Polygenic risk scores estimate statistical probabilities across hundreds of conditions using thousands of weakly associated variants.
-Our reports focus on a smaller set of genes with strong, established clinical evidence — the kind of evidence that hospitals and pharmacies already use to adjust prescriptions.
-Every gene in our analysis has peer-reviewed CPIC guideline support at Level A or B. We analyze fewer genes because we only include genes where the science is strong enough to inform a clinical conversation with your doctor.
-The result is a report your prescriber can act on — not a probability chart.
+Polygenic risk scores estimate statistical probabilities across many conditions using thousands of weakly associated variants.
+Our medication findings focus on a smaller set of genes with strong, established clinical evidence — the kind hospitals and pharmacies already use to adjust prescriptions.
+Every gene in our medication analysis has peer-reviewed CPIC guideline support at Level A or B, so the result is something your prescriber can act on.
+Decode+ also includes polygenic scores as a separate capability — clearly framed as statistical estimates, never clinical guidance.

 Still have questions?
 Email support@decodemybio.com